-And neither should be from so far away that no one can actually see you.
+And not from so far away that no one can actually see you.

-All other choices (obviously including no photo) are vastly inferior in terms of motivating anyone to view the rest of your profile, send you a message, or reply if you message them.
+All other choices (obviously including no photo) are vastly inferior in terms of motivating anyone to view the rest of your profile, send you a message, or reply to you.

 It's clever to keep it classy.
-Again (because it's important enough to repeat), headshots are best for inside your profile, and headshots and/or tasteful bodyshots with your face still clearly visible are best for the board.
+Again (because it's important enough to repeat), headshots are best to go beside your community posts, and headshots and/or tasteful bodyshots with your face still clearly visible are best for the board or your Cover Photo.

 Photos of just your ass or just your boobs will cause many to wonder if you do actually have a head.
 Contrary to what we imagine are the expectations of the just-ass and just-boobs uploaders, they don't generate much interest here.
 Perhaps Just Asses and Just Boobs would be super popular on sites for heterosexual men?
 Quite possibly.
 Here?
 Not so much.

-A copious number of studies insist profiles with headshots are clicked upon far more often and generate exponentially more interest and messages.
+A metric crapton of studies insist profiles with headshots are clicked upon far more often and generate exponentially more interest and messages.
+(And our statistics on member behavior on this site very strongly suggest we're NOT an exception to this overall rule.)
 Women feel more comfortable responding to those who post realistic-looking headshots because they seem more "real" and more sincere about meeting people offline, and thus, much more appealing.
 A headshot is a signal to a lot of women that you’re more serious about meeting other women in person.